 Yet two of of the key goals identified in the King Spadina Secondary Plan policy were:

-"to ensure that new development is of a scale and form that complements the historic building stock and structure of the public realm"
+"to ensure that new development is of a scale and form that complements the historic building stock and structure of the public realm"and

 "to retain, conserve, rehabilitate, re-use, and restore heritage buildings."